currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 	Tailor: crafting cloth or clothes
 	Demolitions: placing and disarming mines and explosive devices Jerry Rigging: Crafting makeshift items

+REPAIR: Repairing a broken item generally takes a few hours and a successful CRAFTING roll.
+If the roll succeeds, the item is repaired.
+If the item has a Gear Bonus, it will increase one step for every x rolled.
+You cannot go above the original Gear Bonus.
+If you fail at your task, you may not try again on this item until it has been repaired by someone else.
+The item is unaffected.
+BANES when PUSHING a repair roll mean if you did not completely fix the item, the item’s Gear Bonus is permanently decreased to the current level.
+Every BANE beyond the first one lowers the Gear Bonus permanently by 1.
+If the Gear Bonus has been decreased to zero, the item is permanently destroyed.
+Advanced items require specific talents to repair (see the boxed text).

+CRAFT: Creating new items requires far more work than repairing existing ones does.
+It re-quires a CRAFTING roll (and the right talent, for ADVANCED items) just like repairing, but you also need raw material, in most cases special tools, and usually a lot more time.
+Some items are very complicated to craft and the roll will be modified negatively.
+All these requirements and prerequisites can be found in the gear tables in Chapter 9.
+Note that some raw materials might be items which in turn must be crafted.

+If your roll is **successful**, you make the item, of the same quality as listed in the equipment lists.
+You may push any CRAFTING roll, but after a push, all banes count against the item’s gear bonus.
+If the roll is **failed** and the gear bonus has been pushed to 0, the materials are destroyed.
+If you are crafting an item that doesn’t posess “gear bonus”, 2 banes will destroy the materials after a failed roll.
+If successful, but you still have banes after a push (on an item with no “gear bonus”) the item is simply of inferior quality.
+If you **fail**, take a -2 penalty on your next crafting roll to create the same type of item for a week, unless you can change or improve the circumstances, like getting better at crafting, getting better assistance or better tools.

+CRAFTING CONSUMABLES: Some craftable items, like poisons, are going to use up materials on a regular failure.
+In this case, the crafter looses 1/2 of the starting materials.

+ADDITIONAL TIME: By spending more time than the minimum required to craft an item, you increase your chance of success.
+If you spend twice as much time as the require- ment, you get a +1 modification on your roll, and if you spend four times as much time, you get a +2 modification.
+You cannot get a higher modification than +2 by spending ad- ditional time.

+MASTER CRAFTING: Skilled craftsmen can create items above and beyond what a normal craftsman can.
+Using talents, you can create items with better game stats than normal.
+Read more in Chapter 4.

+NEW ITEMS: You can attempt to craft items that are not listed in the weapons and gear lists.
+You can determine the item’s properties and the require- ments to craft it in consultation with the GM.
+The GM has the final word.

+**INVENTING NEW TECHNOLOGY:** Some unlisted items may require more technical knowledge than currently exists in this world. e.g. printing press, glider, cannon, microscope, etc. Creating a complex new invention requires rank 3 in a specialty most relevant to the machine, building material, or technique that you’re trying to invent.
+If the GM determines that there is no specialty relevant to what you’re trying to create, the alternative prerequisite is to have the base CRAFTING skill at rank 5.
+If you only have rank 5 CRAFTING, your initial attempt will be at a -4 penalty, and all subsequent attempts will be at -2.
+But if you get rank 3 in the relevant specialty, your initial attempt will be at a -2 penalty due to the difficulty of making something that’s never been done before, and all subsequent attempts will have no penalty.

+The following are example specialties that are related to technical expertise which can be used to push beyond the age’s tech level: Alchemist, Apothecary, Bowyer, Builder, Cartography, Chef, Physician, Smith, Tailor, Tanner.

+The GM will determine the material and tool requirements as well as time-taken to create your prototype.

 | CRAFTING Effect                                                                                                                                                        | DM        |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- |